-All members of the school community, at all times, behave in a polite and considerate manner showing respect for themselves, each other and to the school itself.
+- All members of the school community, at all times, behave in a polite and considerate manner showing respect for themselves, each other and to the school itself.
+It is expected that every member of staff fully understands their roles and responsibilities in maintaining absolute confidentiality in respect of all school matters and GDPR. - Pupils behave in a manner which supports their own learning, and that of other pupils, and does not jeopardise the health and safety of any member of the school community.

-- It is expected that every member of staff fully understands their roles and responsibilities in maintaining absolute confidentiality in respect of all school matters and GDPR. - Pupils behave in a manner which supports their own learning, and that of other pupils, and does not jeopardise the health and safety of any member of the school community. - Pupils and staff will not use offensive language, will adhere to the anti-bullying policy and will at all times promote tolerance and respect with regards to disability, age, gender, religion or belief, sexual orientation and race. - That the school's behaviour policy will be applied with consistency and fairness, with regard to each individual situation. - That the emphasis will be on encouraging positive behaviour through high expectations; the modelling of good behaviour; a focus on learning; and praise and rewards. - That sanctions, when necessary, will enable the pupil to reflect on, and learn from, their behaviour and to make reparation wherever possible. - That each pupil receives behavioural support according to their need. - That the focus on positive behaviour, forgiveness and reconciliation will significantly reduce the need for exclusion.
+- Challenge, Commit, Conquer and Celebrate - Pupils and staff will not use offensive language, will adhere to the anti-bullying policy and will at all times promote tolerance and respect with regards to disability, age, gender, religion or belief, sexual orientation and race. - That the school's behaviour policy will be applied with consistency and fairness, with regard to each individual situation. - That the emphasis will be on encouraging positive behaviour through high expectations; the modelling of good behaviour; a focus on learning; and praise and rewards. - That sanctions, when necessary, will enable the pupil to reflect on, and learn from, their behaviour and to make reparation wherever possible. - That each pupil receives behavioural support according to their need. - That the focus on positive behaviour, emotionally literate discussion, forgiveness and reconciliation will significantly reduce the need for exclusion.
 However, when making decisions the Headteacher must balance the needs of the individual with those of the wider school community and where pupil behaviour places others at risk, the safety of the pupil body as a whole is paramount. - When considering this, the Governing Body supports the right of the Headteacher to exclude pupils either temporarily or permanently if necessary, where it is considered that allowing the pupil to remain in school would seriously harm the education or welfare of that pupil or others in the school.
-Governors will follow the guidelines set out by the Local Authority, if such circumstances arise that warrant the headteacher applying for a permanent exclusion. - That given the overriding need to keep the pupils and staff safe, the Headteacher, or representative(s), have the power to use reasonable force or make other physical contact and will utilise their authorities to keep individuals from harming, or further harming, themselves or others.

-- The school knows when a multi-agency assessment should be considered for pupils who display continuous disruptive behaviour - That if circumstances arise, the school has the right to screen and/or search pupils and will include identifying in the school rules items that are banned and that may be searched for. - That given our duty of care to the pupils, this written statement and the policies that are influenced by it, apply to all pupils when in school, when travelling to and from school, when engaged in extra-curricular activities such as educational trips and visits (residential and non-residential). - The school provides pastoral care for school staff accused of misconduct.
+Governors will follow the guidelines set out by the Local Authority, if such circumstances arise that warrant the headteacher applying for a permanent exclusion. - That given, the overriding need to keep the pupils and staff safe, the Headteacher, or representative(s), have the power to use reasonable force or make other physical contact and will utilise their authorities to keep individuals from harming, or further harming, themselves or others. - The school knows when a multi-agency assessment should be considered for pupils who display continuous disruptive behaviour - That if circumstances arise, the school has the right to screen and/or search pupils and will include identifying in the school rules items that are banned and that may be searched for - That given our duty of care to the pupils, this written statement and the policies that are influenced by it, apply to all pupils when in school, when travelling to and from school, when engaged in extra-curricular activities such as educational trips and visits (residential and non-residential), or when otherwise they can be considered to be acting in such a way as to bring the school into disrepute.